7robertodantas/addressbook/README.md

 # Endpoints

 The following endpoints are here just for a brief overview.
-There is an api documentation built following the [OpenAPI Specification][open-api-url] in [*docs/documentation.html*](docs/documentation.html), it's a zero-dependency HTML file that specifies every route and every possible response sample and status.
+There is an api documentation built following the [OpenAPI Specification][open-api-url] in [*docs/*](docs/) folder.
+The [*docs/documentation.html*](http://htmlpreview.github.io/?https://raw.githubusercontent.com/7robertodantas/addressbook/master/docs/documentation.html) is a zero-dependency HTML file that specifies every route and every possible response sample and status.

 ## Login and Registration
 #### POST /register